This post may contain affiliate links. See our disclosure policy.

 - Fresh mozzarella slices – sliced thick

 - Pesto sauce

 - Balsamic vinegar – a good, aged bottle

 Tips for the Perfect “Grown Up” Grilled Cheese Sandwich

 - I highly recommend investing in a good bottle of aged balsamic.
 I recently purchased a REALLY good balsamic and it is amazing the difference between it and the cheap stuff.
 An aged balsamic is almost like a balsamic reduction, it comes out more thick like a syrup.
 The taste is incredible and it will last you a really long time!

 - Fresh is best!
-Use fresh mozzarella cheese, fresh tomatoes and fresh bread.
+Use fresh mozzarella cheese, fresh tomatoes, and fresh bread.
 It always makes the best sandwich.
-If you don’t love sourdough bread, thick slices of French bread, Italian bread or even our Honey Whole Wheat bread tastes delicious too.
+If you don’t love sourdough bread, thick slices of French bread, Italian bread, hearty white bread, or even our Honey Whole Wheat bread tastes delicious too.

 - You can make your own pesto using our Fresh Homemade Basil Pesto recipe, or buy your favorite brand at the grocery store.

 - I like to pile my grilled cheese sandwich high with spicy arugula lettuce, but you can use any lettuce you have on hand, including some fresh basil leaves.

 What to Serve with a Grilled Cheese Lunch